Binse-Park/AppEntryTesting/README.md

 -  Store some testing scenarios.
 -  Gather Scheduling infor, running, runable, sleep, uninterruptible sleep.
 -  Compare with a device with simiar h/w spec.
+-  Draw some graphes about cpu and scheduling stat.

 Install